 "Ma'am?"
 Gwen inquired.
 Which discussion was that?

 "About feeding your talents in a controlled environment.
-Death-penalty prisoners, Demi-humans... lots of potential there, remember?
-Now that we have an inkling as to how your consumption works, it would be a net positive outcome for all of us, not to mention society itself, no?
+Death-penalty prisoners, Demi-humans... lots of good there, remember?
+Now that we know how your consumption works, it would be a net positive outcome for all of us, not to mention society itself, no?
 Perhaps you have a preference?
 Rapists, murderers and slavers.
 I know you're squeamish, but give it some thought, alright?
-The choice is yours.”
+The choice is yours."

 "Shaa?"
-Caliban raised its head and looked toward her, feeling itself in its Master's thoughts.
+Caliban raised its head and looked toward her, feeling itself in its Master's horror.

-"One more thing - NO Spellcraft training," the Magister reminded her specimen.
+"One more thing—NO Spellcraft training," the Magister reminded her prized cow.
 "No duelling and excessive display of Magic either!
 I want to see tomorrow's biometrics exactly as we've left it!"